-Wildlife as we know it is disappearing
+Wildlife is disappearing

 OVER THE PAST 40 YEARS

-ESTIMATED VALUE IN
+ESTIMATED VALUE OF

-Rhino horn is More expensive than gold
+Rhino horn is more expensive than gold

-The demand for parts of animals have been considerably increased during the last decade along with the economical growth in Asia.
-Rhino horn is the most expensive material on earth today, worth up to 100.000 USD per kilogram on the black market exceeding both the price of gold, diamonds and cocaine.
+The demand for parts of wild animals have been considerably increased during the last decade along with the economical growth in Asia.
+Rhino horn is the most expensive material on earth today, worth up to around 100.000 USD per kilogram on the black market exceeding both the price of gold, diamonds and cocaine.
 Ranked after the trade in arms, drugs and humans, the illegal wildlife trade is estimated to be the world’s forth largest criminal businesses worth about 19 billion USD every year.

 Through a project launched in 2017 Interpol is targeting the African Asian wildlife crime links:

 Targeting high profile traffickers in Asia sourcing wildlife from Africa, the project will provide a strengthened law enforcement response in source, transit and destination countries, particularly those linked to the illicit trade in ivory, rhinoceros horn and Asian big cat products.

 The growing demand from Asia have put an enormous pressure of our wildlife.
 With 55 elephants killed for their tusks every day and one rhino for its horn every 6-8 hour the battle to save these iconic species is a race against time.
 The escalating poaching crises have forced national parks and private game owners to invest in and develop a serious defense to protect their animals from getting killed.
 The necessary Anti-Poaching shield deploys park rangers, dog units and air surveillance.
 These people, and dogs, put their own life at risk in order to protect the wild animals.
 They work under harsh conditions and they are often depend on donations to run their operations.
 The war against poaching have sadly over the last decade resulted in over 1000 rangers loosing their life on duty.